Twelve Herbs that Speed Healing after a Heart Attack

 Another mechanism that the researchers found was that some herbs helped prevent cell death (apoptosis) among cardiac tissues – which typically occurs following a heart attack.

 Several herbs prevent cell death after heart attack

 The research found that several herbs prevented cell death from occurring following a heart attack.

-The researchers also found that the extract called Forsythoside B was able to stimulate recovery following heart attack.
+The researchers also found that the extract called Forsythoside B – from a family of herbs in the Forsythia family – was able to stimulate recovery following heart attack.

 Other herbs found to halt cell death after heart attack included the TCM formula called Guan xin er hao, which consists of Safflower, Red peony, Salvia miltiorrhiza, Ligusticum wallichii, and Dalbergiae odoriferae (an extract of the heartwood of the Pterocarpus santalinus (Red Sandalwood) tree).

 Some of the most interesting aspects of the research is that several herbs have been found to promote the growth of new blood vessels, which helps tissues damaged from a heart attack.
 This is called angiogenesis.

 Some of the herbs that were found to stimulate angiogenesis included Radix et Rhizoma Rhodiolae Kirilowii – or roots of the Rhodiola rosea plant, formulated together with Trichosanthes kirilowii.

 The research also found that certain TCM herbs are useful following a heart attack to increase circulation.
 One of the constituents found to have this effect was the constituent Tanshinone – derived from Salvia miltiorrhiza – along with the Radix et Rhizoma Rhodiolae Kirilowii formula.